makrai/notes/jackendoff90-sem-struct.md

 * A second cross-categorial property of conceptual structure
 * the _localistic_ theory of Gruber (1965)
-* the formalism for encoding concepts of spatial location and motion, suitably abstracted, can be generalized to many other semantic fields
+* the formalism for encoding concepts of spatial location and motion can be abstracted/generalized to many other semantic fields
 * many verbs and prepositions appear in ... more semantic fields
 * intuitively related paradigms
 * generalization ... is by no means totally free